Big-Vi/vigneshmurugan.github.io/content/posts/Golang_Serverless.md

 title: "Using Golang, AWS Lambda serverless function, SNS & EventBridge for stock notification."
 slug: "using-golang-aws-lambda-serverless-function-sns-and-eventbridge-for-stock-notification"
 date: 2022-05-28
+updated: 2025-07-19
 tags:
   - golang
   - serverless
 ---

-Writing AWS Lambda serverless function handler in Go which gets triggered by EventBridge rule that runs on a schedule and sends an email notification if product stock drops a specific number.
+This guide explains how to write an AWS Lambda serverless function in Go that is triggered by an Amazon EventBridge rule on a schedule.
+The function checks product stock levels and sends an email notification if stock drops below a specified threshold.

 ## Overview
-Writing AWS Lambda serverless function handler in Go, which gets triggered by the EventBridge rule that runs on a schedule, and sends an email notification if product stock drops a specific number.
+We’ll use Go to implement a Lambda function that:
+- Is triggered by an EventBridge scheduled rule
+- Checks product inventory (e.g., from Shopify)
+- Sends email notifications when stock is low, using AWS SNS

 ## Lambda function in Go

-AWS [Go SDK](https://github.com/aws/aws-sdk-go) makes it easy to create the Lambda handler function and to send notifications using SNS.
+Using the AWS SDK for Go, you can easily create the Lambda handler and integrate with AWS SNS for email notifications.

+Before writing the function, be sure to:

-Set up Shopify environmental variables & fetch Products
+Set up required Shopify environment variables (e.g., API key, store URL)

+Fetch product inventory from the Shopify API

 ```go:main.go
 package main